 This module introduces the basic principles of customer service as they apply to the transit environment.
 It is an effective introduction for new recruits and for refresher sessions.
-Training principles presented include the concepts of customer service being a job expectation, not value added, and that customers are both external (passengers/public) and internal (transit team).
+Training principles include the concepts of customer service as a job expectation rather than value added, and that customers are both external (passengers/public) and internal (transit team).
 The definition of excellent customer service is explored throughout the module.
-The focus of the learning objectives and behavior keys is to equip front line operators with customer service skills that are immediately usable at work.
+The focus of the learning objectives and behavior keys is to equip frontline operators with customer service skills that are immediately usable at work.

-Communicating effectively in public contact situations is the theme of this module, concentrating on how to listen, observe and speak while maintaining respect for the customer, avoiding misunderstandings and verifying comprehension of the message.
+Communicating effectively in public-contact situations is the theme of this module, concentrating on how to listen, observe and speak while maintaining respect for the customer, avoiding misunderstandings and verifying comprehension of the message.
 Content includes the use of and understanding of active listening, non-verbal communication, question skills, as well as problem-solving communication breakdown scenarios.
-Tasks and video are based on real operator communication experiences.
+Tasks and videos are based on real operator communication experiences.

 Managing customer feedback